mohammadsahrayi/MarketData/README.md

  Why Console App?

-You chose Console + Background Services because:
+i chose Console + Background Services because:

     It is lightweight, fast to start, and perfect for simulation/testing